kiseta/selenium-mocha/README.md

 ## Troubleshooting

-When creating methods in your class file make sure each method (function) name starts with **async**, each step that interacts with application starts with the keywrod **await** and when using the driver refer to it using **this.driver** notation
+When creating methods in your class file make sure each method (function) name starts with **async** keyword, each step that interacts with application starts with the  **await** keyword and when using the driver in class file refer to it using **this.driver** notation

 ![Screenshot](img/troubleshooting.png)